Real-space density profile reconstruction of stacked voids: Introduction

 The paper is organized as follows: in Section 2 we explain the method to recover the profile in real space, we present the algorithm for the reconstruction and we test it with a toy model of voids.
 In Section 3 we apply the method to a full dark matter simulation and obtain the shape of the spherical density profile of a simulated stacked void in real space, independently from the cosmological model.
-In Section 4 we present a first application of the algorithm to stacked cosmic voids from Sloan Digital Sky Survey data \citep{Scat} and we discuss capabilities of the algorithm.
+In Section 4 we further test the reconstruction algorithm on stacked voids obtained from a mock galaxy catalogue.
+In Section 5, we present a first application of the algorithm to stacked cosmic voids from SDSS data \citep{Sutter2012a} and we discuss capabilities of the algorithm.
 We finally conclude in Section 5 by a summary and discussion on future purposes for the use of the algorithm and possible improvements for further applications to data from real surveys.